Sabih Arca

 Sabih Arca (1901 – 24 April 1979) was a Turkish footballer who played for Fenerbahçe, where he scored 64 goals in 215 matches.
-He was born in İstanbul.
+He was born in Istanbul.
 He played as a central midfielder or as a left midfielder.
-He played for Fenerbahçe between 1918–29 and won the 1920–21, 1922-23 Istanbul Football League.
+He played for Fenerbahçe between 1918 and 1929 and won the 1920–21 and 1922–23 Istanbul Football League.
 He was a member of the General Harington Cup squad.

-He was included in the first squad Turkey national football team that played against Romania on 26 October 1923.
-He scored 3 goals in 9 matches for the national team.
+He was included in the first squad of the Turkey national team that played against Romania on 26 October 1923.
+He scored three goals in nine matches for the national team.
 On the squads he was included he did not make any appearances at the 1924 Summer Olympics and the 1928 Summer Olympics.